Chelsea blow Arsenal away to claim Europa League glory | DW | 29.05.2019

 The match finished 4-1 to the Blues, though Sarri's future at the club remains uncertain after failing to win over the fans, and reportedly the players, too.

-For Arsenal, they will have to make do with another season in the Europa League thanks to their fifth-placed finish in the league.
+For Arsenal, they will have to make do with another season in the Europa League thanks to their fifth-placed finish in England's top flight.
 Missing out on the Champions League for the third season in a row is a huge blow for the Gunners and a less than ideal start to Unai Emery's reign as coach.

 +++ Scroll down to read through the action as it happened +++